Time to Spike? Understanding the Representational Power of Spiking Neural Networks in Discrete Time

-In the last inequality, we used our assumption on $n'_1$. \end{proof} \begin{remark}[Extensions] The proof remains valid when $n'_1$ takes the more general form $h(\frac{1}{\epsilon})$, where $h$ is any function satisfying $\lim_{x\to\infty} \frac{h(x)}{x} = 0$, rather than the specific form $\frac{1}{\epsilon^\alpha}$ with $\alpha < 1$ used above.
+In the last inequality, we used our assumption on $n'_1$. \end{proof} \begin{remark}[Extensions] The proof remains valid when $n'_1$ takes the more general form $h(\frac{1}{\varepsilon})$, where $h$ is any function satisfying $\lim_{x\to\infty} \frac{h(x)}{x} = 0$, rather than the specific form $\frac{1}{\varepsilon^\alpha}$ with $\alpha < 1$ used above.
 While we focused on the unit interval for clarity, the results naturally extend to arbitrary compact sets.
 More interestingly, we believe that extensions to the $n$-dimensional case are possible, but this general case is left for future work.
-A weaker version of Proposition \ref{prop:no_significant_reduction} holds for arbitrary dimension $n\in\mathbb{N}$, as can be shown by considering Lipschitz continuous functions that depend on a single coordinate.
-The investigation of tighter bounds for general $n$-dimensional functions remains for future work. \end{remark}
+However, a weaker version of Proposition \ref{prop:no_significant_reduction} holds for arbitrary dimension $n\in\mathbb{N}$, as can be shown by considering Lipschitz continuous functions that depend on a single coordinate.

-Proposition \ref{prop:no_significant_reduction} can be interpreted as follows.
-There are subclasses of continuous functions, for which a significant reduction in the amount of neurons in the first layer of a discrete-time LIF-SNN will produce a significant increase in the approximation error.
-Of course, this is not the case for all continuous functions, for instance, constant functions on $[-K,K]^n$ can be approximated using only $2n$ neurons (which are necessary to define the hypercube).